Verifying Bibliographic Information

 - No author?

 If the Picker can't find author information in a PDF or webpage's metadata, it won't be added to Citavi.
 Try to find the information by viewing the original source.
 For webpages you can often find the editor in the website credits or legal information.
 If you cannot find any information, enter "s. n." (lat.: sine nomine, without a name.
 Enter "Anonymous" for works that have "Anonymous" listed as the author.
 For other cases, consult your citation style guidelines.

 - Is the last update correct?

 Many websites are generated at the time they are visited.
 If this is the case, the Last update field will contain the same date as the Access date field.
 Check the website's footer for the actual last update.
 For journal and newspaper articles you can usually find the date at the beginning or end of the article.

 If you cannot determine the publication year, enter the abbreviation "n. d." (no date).

-Books found in Google Scholar, Google Books or Amazon often don't include the place of publication.
+Books found in Google Scholar or Google Books often don't include the place of publication.
 If you cannot determine the place of publication later on, enter "n. p." (no place) in the Place of publication field.